Lige-w/reclipo-frontend/README.md

 # RePrO Frontend

-This is the React Frontend  for ReCliPO: Resource Client for Project Organization
+This is the React Frontend  for RePrO: Research Project Organizer